mthom/mthom.github.io/_src/posts/2016-10-10-poor-man-s-dynamic-dispatch-with-types-in-shen.md

 On the bright side, a technique like this could serve as the basis for some form of automatic type-driven single dispatch; think Haskell's typeclasses.

+*EDIT: Thanks to Mark Tarver for his comments on the code and corrections.*

 # Source code